 Investments to date: approx. CHF 10,000

 Ghana is one of the most important shark and ray fishing nations in West Africa.
-This fishery industry is one of the major employers in the coastal regions and provides livelihoods and income for many of the poorest communities on the Ghanaian coast.
+This fishery industry is a major employer in the coastal regions and provides livelihoods and income for many of the poorest communities on the Ghanaian coast.

-The project aims to collect critical baseline information on indigenous fisheries in Ghana, focusing on ecological, cultural, and socioeconomic characteristics of western Ghanaian fisheries.
-Specific threats to sharks typical of a region will be specifically analyzed.
-Based on this data, which has been lacking until now, a national strategy will be developed to sustainably protect and manage Ghana's shark and ray stocks.
+The project aims to collect critical baseline information on indigenous fisheries in western Ghana, focusing on ecological, cultural, and socioeconomic characteristics of such fisheries.
+Specific threats to sharks typical of a region will be analyzed in more detail.
+Based on this data, which so far has been nonexistent, a national strategy will be developed to sustainably protect and manage Ghana's shark and ray stocks.

 Project Manager: Seidu Issah

 Successfully completed: Illegal trade with shark products in Greece